bpicode/fritzctl/CONTRIBUTING.md

 * Format code according to `gofmt`.
 * Test your code.
 * If new 3rd party dependencies arise, reflect if those can be avoided.
-* `make codequality` gives a hint common problems.
+* `make codequality` gives a hint on common problems.
 * Further reading: [golang/CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments).

 When changes make a large impact...